 Keeping fresh flowers alive and healthy is no easy feat.
 Crisp flowers bring joy to any space, but when they start to wither and wilt, they can have the opposite effect.
 Learning how to take proper care of your flowers is essential in order to stop that dreaded drooping and slumping.
 Use these easy tips with your fresh blooms to get more life out of them.

 Cut carefully but frequently

 When it comes to trimming the ends of your flower or rose stems, you need to keep a few things in mind…

 First up, the tool you use.
-The most ideal thing you can use is your garden shears – these will be nice and sharp and easily able to get through the stem without causing any injuries to self or damage to the flower.
+Ideally, you should use garden shears – these will be nice and sharp and easily able to get through the stem without causing any injuries to self or damage to the flower.
 Kitchen scissors will work OK, but avoid using a knife if possible.

 Next, you need to consider how much you are cutting off.
 If there is no visible grime around the bottom of stems, you should cut 2cm.
 Do this on a slight angle so that the stems don’t rest flat on the bottom of the glass and can take up more water.